2014 Annual Security Report (Clery)

 If you are off campus and are uncertain of the police jurisdiction you are in, your emergency call will be properly routed by dialing 9-1-1.
 For non-emergency information, contact any police agency and the dispatcher will refer you to the agency with primary jurisdiction over your incident.

 Emergencies off-campus: The off-campus emergency telephone number in Butte County is 9-1-1.
-Use this number from pay phones, cell phones, and all off-campus locations for community-based fire, police, and medical services.
+Use this number from pay phones, cell phones, and all off-campus locations for community-based fire, police, and emergency medical services.
 Refer to your local telephone directory for further information.

 CAMPUS CRIME STATISTICS